 Membership gifts are reflected as revenue when received.
 Membership gifts are payable on an annual basis and initiated by donors throughout the year.
+Admissions and merchandise sales are recognized at the time of sale or services provided.

 Net Assets

 The net assets of the Conservancy are reported in each of the following three classes: a) unrestricted net assets, b) temporarily restricted net assets, and c) permanently restricted net assets.
 Net assets of the two restricted classes are created only by donor-imposed restrictions on their use.
 All other net assets are unrestricted and are reported as part of the unrestricted class.